 Combient Foundry’s MO is all about helping you, the startups, in acquiring industry leaders as venture clients.
 But before we can help you, you can help us.
-To identify your solution’s greatest value, here are 7 tips on formulating your venture client application to get noticed by Combient companies.
-Refresh your memory on their cases here.
+To identify your solution’s greatest value, here are 7 tips on formulating your venture client submission to get noticed by Combient companies.

 1) Take time to work on your value proposition

-So you’ve got a unique chance to impress 4 global industry leaders and shake hands with another 24, once you’ve entered the process.
-You’ve got until Sunday, March 17th, so take the time now to impress us right out the gate.
+So you’ve got a unique chance to impress several global industry leaders and shake hands with 30 altogether, once you’ve entered the process.
 The form consists of only a few open answers; these are the ones you need to focus on.
 Think about the ways you want the companies to know how your solution will help them and what kind of unseen value you can achieve together.

 2) Talk about your team/startup